ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 14: Install printed part "molex housing" with 3 M3x8 coarse screws, the Molex Microfit housing should have the release tab facing the center of the toolhead cap, it will only install one way.
 <img src="Photos/toolhead-complete3.jpg" alt="Toolhead Complete" width="800">
 The main assembly should be complete, route wiring harness through your drag chain assembly and back to the grommet on the printer.

+>[!NOTE]
+>You may need to adjust the endstop position on the X/Y axes.
+>For X axis: Home the printer, move the head to +/- 100 and measure between the edge of the toolhead cap and the frame, compare side to side.
+Adjust the X endstop position until distance from toolhead to frame is the same.
+>For Y axis: Home the printer, slowly move the toolhead until the cap is 1-2mm from contacting the front edge of the frame.
+Adjust the Y endstop position until you can reach 110 and have a very small gap between the toolhead cap and the front frame.